 The Ethics Law requires public officers to execute and timely file with the Commission written acknowledgments that they have received, read and understand the statutory ethical standards and that they have a responsibility to become familiar with any amendments to those standards.
-(NRS 281A.500) Section 11.5 of this bill requires the appropriate appointing authorities and administrative officials at the state and local level to: (1) compile a list of the public officers within their purview who must file the written acknowledgment of the statutory ethical standards; and (2) submit the list annually to the Commission.
+(NRS 281A.500) Section 11 of this bill requires the appropriate appointing authorities and administrative officials at the state and local level to: (1) compile a list of the public officers within their purview who must file the written acknowledgment of the statutory ethical standards; and (2) submit the list annually to the Commission.
 Under existing law, these same appointing authorities and administrative officials must compile and submit a similar list annually to the Secretary of State concerning public officers who must file financial disclosure statements with the Secretary of State.
 (NRS 281.574)

 The Ethics Law contains existing provisions which govern the proceedings concerning requests for advisory opinions and ethics complaints and the issuance of opinions and the imposition of remedies and penalties by the Commission.
-(NRS 281A.665-281A.790) Sections 3, 4, 16, 17, 19-22, 28 and 39-62 of this bill make various changes to these existing provisions.
+(NRS 281A.665-281A.790) Sections 4, 5, 14, 15, 17-19, 25 and 34-54 of this bill make various changes to these existing provisions.

 Under the Ethics Law, the Commission issues opinions interpreting the statutory ethical standards and applying those standards to a given set of facts and circumstances.
-(NRS 281A.680, 281A.710) The Ethics Law also directs the Legislative Counsel to prepare annotations of the Commission's published opinions for inclusion in NRS.
-(NRS 281A.290) Under existing legal principles governing administrative procedure, the published opinions of an administrative agency constitute administrative precedents with persuasive value.
-(Sears, Rocbuck & Co. v.
-All States Life Ins.
-Co., 246 F.2d 161, 169 (5th Cir.
-1957); E. H. Schopler, Annotation, Applicability of Stare Decisis Doctrine to Decisions of Administrative Agencies, 79 A.L.R.2d 1126 §§ 4-7 (1961 & Westlaw 2019); 2 Am.
-Jur.
-2d.
-Administrative Law § 360 (Westlaw 2019))

-Section 4 of this bill defines "published opinion" as an opinion issued by the Commission that is publicly available on the Internet website of the Commission.
-Section 39 of this bill codifies existing legal principles by stating that the Commission's published opinions constitute administrative precedents with persuasive value.
-Sections 29 and 39 of this bill move and recodify within the Ethics Law the existing provision that directs the Legislative Counsel to prepare annotations of the Commission's published opinions for inclusion in NRS.
+(NRS 281A.680, 281A.710) The Ethics Law also directs the Legislative Counsel to prepare annotations of the Commission's published opinions for inclusion in the Nevada Revised Statutes.
+(NRS 281A.290) Section 5 defines "published opinion" as an opinion issued by the Commission that is publicly available on the Internet website of the Commission.
+Sections 26 and 34 of this bill move and recodify within the Ethics Law the existing provision that directs the Legislative Counsel to prepare annotations of the Commission's published opinions for inclusion in the Nevada Revised Statutes.

 The Ethics Law authorizes public officers and employees to file with the Commission requests for advisory opinions to: (1) seek guidance relating to the propriety of their own past, present or future conduct under the statutory ethical standards; or (2) request relief from the strict application of certain provisions of the Ethics Law.
-(NRS 281A.675) Section 41 of this bill authorizes the supervisory head or the legal counsel of a public body, agency or employer to file with the Commission a request for an advisory opinion to seek guidance relating to the application of the statutory ethical standards to a hypothetical or general set of facts-and circumstances involving one or more particular positions with the public body, agency or employer.
-Section 41 also allows the Commission to request additional-information relating to a request for an advisory opinion from the requester and certain other specified persons.
-Section 41 authorizes the Commission to request additional information relating to the request for an advisory opinion from the requester to render its advice.
+(NRS 281A.675) Section 35 of this bill authorizes the Commission to request additional information relating to the request for an advisory opinion from the requester or his or her legal counsel.